agune15/ThorThunderlord/README.md

 Hola a todos, somos Victor Castejon y Jon Cervellera, un grupo de estudiantes de diseño de animación 2D y 3D de videojuegos.
 Este es nuestro proyecto final, una aventura que sólo acaba de empezar y que estamos realmente motivados a cumplir.

-_Hi everybody, we are Joel Bertran, Victor Castejon and Jon Cervellera and we formed a group of students of 2D and 3D animation game design.
+_Hi everybody, we are Alex Nebot, Victor Castejon and Jon Cervellera and we formed a group of students of 2D and 3D animation game design.
 This is our final project, an adventure that just has started and that we are really motivated to achieve._

 Bienvenidos a un juego 3D sobre la mitología nórdica! _Welcome to a 3D game about nordic mithology!_